 Sorry, you must log in to save an item.

-Whether you’re leaning your face against your hand at the office or attempting to get rid of acne via pimple popping, most of us are guilty of touching our faces at one point or another throughout the day.
-And while it may seem like second nature, touching your face is a serious skin care no-no. Not sure why?
-Read on to learn why you shouldn’t touch your face, as well as tips and tricks to avoid touching your face throughout the day.
+Touching your face is one habit that can be a struggle to leave behind.
+You may lean your face against your hand at the office or attempt to get rid of acne via pimple-popping, all without thinking twice about it.
+Basically, it’s something that most of us are guilty of.
+And while it may seem like second nature, there are reasons why you should learn how to stop touching your face.
+If you’re not sure why touching your face is the ultimate no-no, we’re here to shed some light.
+Read on to get the 4-1-1 on why you shouldn’t touch your face, as well as tips and tricks to learn how to stop touching your face throughout the day.

-While touching your face is certainly tempting—and can happen without you even realizing it—avoiding doing so is a must when it comes to the appearance of your complexion.
+Of course, a friend or family member saying “don’t touch your face” may not be enough to stop.
+However, avoiding doing so is a must when it comes to the appearance of your complexion.
 Per the American Academy of Dermatology (AAD), making sure not to touch your face throughout the day is especially essential for those looking to control oily skin.
 Touching your face can spread dirt, oil, and bacteria from your hands to your face, which can lead to clogged pores and breakouts.
 The AAD recommends only touching your face when cleansing, moisturizing, or applying sunscreen or makeup—and only if your hands are clean, of course!

-As far as pimple popping goes, that’s also a no-go.
-The AAD states that popping pimples at home can result in permanent acne scars, more noticeable and more painful acne, and infection—yikes!
-These side effects are likely to occur, plus popping pimples yourself means you run the risk of infection caused by the transfer of bacteria from your hands to your face.
+As far as pimple-popping goes, that’s also a no-go.
+The AAD states that popping pimples at home can result in permanent acne scars.
+It can also cause more noticeable and painful acne, as well as put you at risk for infection.

 Now that you know why touching your face is a bad idea, we’re sure you’re ready to break this bad habit.
-Of course, when you’re in the habit of doing something on the daily, it can be easier said than done to stop.
-Still find yourself reaching to touch your face midday?
-Below, find five tips to help you stop touching your face.
+But, when you do something daily, it can be easier said than done to stop.
+Consider following our nine tips below to help you stop touching your face once and for all.

 Tip #2: Keep your hands busy.
 Keeping your hands preoccupied is one of the most foolproof ways to avoid touching your face.
-Whether you’re typing away a storm, playing video games, or practicing your drawing skills, doing activities that keep your hands on the go will leave less room for them to wander toward your face.
+Try typing away a storm or playing video games.
+You can even practice your drawing skills.
+The goal is to do activities that will keep your hands on the go and leave less room for them to wander toward your face.

-Tip #4: Wear gloves.
-Though it may seem silly, wearing gloves is another way to make you more aware of your actions.
-This will also prevent the transfer of oils from your fingers to your face, though you should still avoid touching your face to prevent the transfer of dirt and other impurities.
+Tip #6: Wear gloves.
+Though it may seem silly, wearing gloves is another way to make you more aware of touching your face.
+It will also prevent the transfer of oils and dirt from your fingers to your face.

-Tip #5: Ask a friend for help.
+Tip #9: Ask a friend for help.
 When in doubt, turn to your BFF.
 Seriously!
 If you let your friends know that you’re trying to avoid touching your face, they’ll act as a reminder if or when you go to touch your face subconsciously.
-The more eyes on your actions, the better!
+The more eyes on your actions, the better.